-I like things to happen.
+I like to make things happen.
 And if they don't happen, I like to make them happen.

 Winston Churchill first said that.
-And I've spent a decidedly varied career — as a lawyer, company director, chief executive and community volunteer — putting those words to work.
+I've spent a decidedly varied career — as a lawyer, director, chief executive, government relations specialist and media commentator — putting those words to work.

-I established Deborah Hart Consulting to offer my skills in four important areas.
+I established Deborah Hart Consulting to offer my particular skills.
 Put me to work.
 Let's make things happen.

 To see my full CV, click HERE